LD250/jenkins-cli-python/README.md

 python setup.py install
 ```

-## Configuration file (.jencins-cli)
+## Configuration file (.jenkins-cli)

-Server URL, Username and password may be specified either by the command line arguments or in configuration file **(.jenkins-cli)**.
-Command line arguments has the highest priority, after that the **.jenkins-cli** file from current folder is taking into account.
-If there is no.jenkins-cli file in current folder, settings will be read from **.jenkins-cli** from the home folder
+Host, username and password may be specified either by the command line arguments or in the configuration file **(.jenkins-cli)**.
+Command line arguments have the highest priority, after that the **.jenkins-cli** file from current folder is used.
+If there is no.jenkins-cli file in the current folder, settings will be read from **.jenkins-cli** located in the home folder

 **.jenkins-cli** example
 ```txt